 Q: What are the implications of not retaining tachograph records for that period of time?

 A: Drivers and fleet operators who fail to retain tachograph records for the time stipulated by law can be subject to a range of sanctions and penalties.
 Tachograph-related offences include failure to install a tachograph, failure to observe time accurately, failure to keep tachograph records, and falsifying records.
 The maximum punishment for falsifying tachograph records is two years’ imprisonment.
-Failure to install or tachographs, and to fail to make, keep or hand over tachograph records upon request, can result in a fine of £5,000.
+Failure to install or tachographs, and to fail to make, keep or hand over tachograph records upon request, can result in a fine of between £2,500 to £5,000.

-However, the most minor infringements can be dealt with by a simple verbal warning, including a clarification of the infringement and an explanation the future consequences in the event of repeat offences.
+The most minor infringements can be dealt with by a simple verbal warning, including a clarification of the infringement and an explanation the future consequences in the event of repeat offences.
 Other incidents may result in the issuing of an offence rectification notice, which gives the parties concerned 21 days to rectify the shortcoming.

 Some tachograph infringements may result in a prohibition.
 As the name suggests, this means that driving of a particular vehicle is prohibited for a particular period.
 The DVLA stresses that this is not technically a sanction but is rather a method of removing an immediate threat to road safety.
 Vehicles affected may also be immobilised to prevent their use while subject to a prohibition.
 Prohibitions may be issued for specified or unspecified periods.
 Where a prohibition has been issued, the matter will also be considered for prosecution.